MULTI-PURPOSE ICEBREAKER

 The Canadian Coast Guard

-In early 2021, Aker Arctic began developing icebreaking Multi-Purpose Icebrekers (MPI) in close cooperation with Seaspan Vancouver Shipyards and the Canadian Coast Guard.
+In early 2021, Railotech (formerly Aker Arctic) began developing icebreaking Multi-Purpose Icebrekers (MPI) in close cooperation with Seaspan Vancouver Shipyards and the Canadian Coast Guard.
 Sixteen new Multi-Purpose Icebreakers (multi-purpose vessels) form part of the Canadian Coast Guard’s fleet renewal program.

-The Coast Guard selected a cooperative arrangement where the shipyard, the owner and operator, and the designer (Aker Arctic) all worked together.
+The Coast Guard selected a cooperative arrangement where the shipyard, the owner and operator, and the designer (Railotech) all worked together.

 The result became the concept design with a hull form which has had its performance confirmed through ice model testing.
-Aker Arctic has also provided the design documentation which the shipyard now takes into the functional design phase, developing the design details and approving it by the classification society.
+Railotech has also provided the design documentation which the shipyard now takes into the functional design phase, developing the design details and approving it by the classification society.